 Students will be introduced to career opportunities with the DoD and IC as well as develop their technical capabilities through hands-on real world problems.
 Project topics will be posed by government operators, and supported with realistic data sets and other materials.
-Over the 10-week period, students will conduct research and participate in lectures and regular team development meetings in a shared virtual work environment.
-The summer program will conclude with a demonstration event and workshop, with a panel of visiting experts from DOD/IC to discuss the results.

 The program is structured to facilitate interactions within teams, between teams, and with government sponsor representatives.
 Interns attend weekly seminars and regular team development meetings in a shared virtual work environment (though select projects may require on-site work).
-Interns then participate in final week briefings and activities in person (with travel support).
+Interns then participate in final week briefings and activities in person, with travel support.